Jessye Norman School of the Arts: Mission and history of the school

-The mission of the Jessye Norman School of the Arts is to provide professional quality fine arts instruction for gifted and talented children who are economically challenged, yet possess a strong desire to pursue the fine arts.
+The mission of the Jessye Norman School of the Arts is to provide professional-quality fine arts instruction for gifted and talented children who are economically challenged yet possess a strong desire to pursue the fine arts.
 Research has shown that young people who participate in arts programs improve their academic performance and school attendance records.
 Arts instruction has been eliminated in the schools that JNSA serves because of funding cuts and increased emphasis on testing.
-The Jessye Norman School of the Arts seeks not only to develop its students' artistic abilities, but also their academic performance through tutoring and the cultivation of responsibility, discipline, and respect for themselves and others.
+The Jessye Norman School of the Arts seeks not only to develop its students' artistic abilities but also their academic performance through tutoring and the cultivation of responsibility, discipline, and respect for themselves and others.

 The school was first housed at St. John United Methodist Church and drew its first students from Tubman Middle School.
 By 2007, there were students from nine different schools attending JNSA; currently the school serves students from 11 public and two private schools.

 In 2008, Augusta philanthropist Peter Knox donated the building at 739 Greene Street, near the Augusta Downtown Historic District, to the school.
-Phase 1 of the renovations were completed on the first floor in the spring of 2011.
+Phase 1 of the renovations was completed on the first floor in the spring of 2011.

 Enrollment has grown steadily to approximately 75 students for the 2011–2012 school year.

 The Jessye Norman School of the Arts is funded by the Rachel Longstreet Foundation, Inc. and is run by its board of directors, along with an advisory council of local artists, teachers, and philanthropists.